 The 4H marketing team came to HireInfluence to recruit influencers for its Inspire Kids To Do (IKTD) campaign.
 As part of the campaign, 4H published more than 60 activities parents could do with their children to INSPIRE them to act with purpose in their community over the summer months.
 The suggestions included things such as hands-on crafting and community-oriented activities designed to help parents build strong future leaders.
 4H was really looking for ways to streamline communications and deliver powerful calls-to-action.
 The organization wanted to produce content that would inspire moms and kids and drive engagement amongst its target audience.

-Our team built a strategy around INSPIRATION.
-With an intent to utilize influencers to bring the activities to life so that audiences would be inspired to get involved and also circulate the list ideas to other mom communities for consideration for summer activities.
+Our team built a strategy around INSPIRATION that utilized influencers to bring the activities to life so that audiences would be inspired to get involved and also circulate the list ideas to other mom communities for consideration for summer activities.

 The campaign was planned across YouTube, Facebook, Instagram and Twitter with both organic content as well as a contest element.

-To reach a wider selection of moms, our team’s strategy also involved using blogs as blogs are one of the top forms of online media consumed by moms with older children and help to drive the most click-throughs.
+To reach a wider selection of moms, our team’s strategy also involved using blogs.
+Blogs are one of the top forms of online media consumed by moms with older children.
 In addition, blogs provide a long-term dividend possibility for campaigns because blog pages are indexed by search engines, and content becomes evergreen and searchable.

 We leveraged the power of mom blogs and Pinterest to position the IKTD list as a top activity for moms and kids during the summer months.
 Influencers shared their favorite ideas and their enthusiasm for 4H’s mission through written blog content to help drive downloads.